Value-added tax in the United Kingdom

 In the United Kingdom, the value added tax (VAT) was introduced in 1973, replacing Purchase Tax, and is the third-largest source of government revenue, after income tax and National Insurance.
 It is administered and collected by HM Revenue and Customs, primarily through the Value Added Tax Act 1994.

 VAT is levied on most goods and services provided by registered businesses in the UK and some goods and services imported from outside the UK.
 The default VAT rate is the standard rate, 20% since 4 January 2011.
 Some goods and services are subject to VAT at a reduced rate of 5% (such as domestic fuel) or 0% (such as most food and children's clothing).
 Others are exempt from VAT or outside the system altogether.

 VAT is an indirect tax because the tax is paid to the government by the seller (the business) rather than the person who ultimately bears the economic burden of the tax (the consumer).
-Opponents of VAT claim it is a regressive tax because the poorest people spend a higher proportion of their disposable income on VAT than the richest people.
+Opponents of VAT argue that it is a regressive tax because the poorest people spend a higher proportion of their disposable income on VAT than the richest people.
 Those in favour of VAT claim it is progressive as consumers who spend more pay more VAT.

+Following Brexit, European Union value-added tax rules on goods, but not services, continue to apply in Northern Ireland.
+Therefore changes to VAT rates in Great Britain may not automatically apply to Northern Ireland.